Kernix13/markdown-cheatsheet/README.md

 - Descriptions
 - Tables
 - Horizontal rule
+- Frontmatter

-All elements in this category allow the text effects listed above except for horizontal rule, and with an exception for descriptions.
+All elements in this category allow the text effects listed above except for horizontal rules and Frontmatter, and with an exception for descriptions.

 ### Headings